DinoLeung/TeleDart/README.md

 ## Creating a Telegram bot

-In order to create a Telegram bot, you need to use [@BotFather](https://t.me/botfather).
+In order to create a Telegram bot, you need to talk to [@BotFather](https://t.me/botfather) generating a bot token.
+Simply follow the [instructions](https://core.telegram.org/bots#6-botfather).
-Follow the instructions in BotFather, then copy your bot token and you're ready to go.

 ## Usage

-Initializing the bot:
+Initialising the bot:

 ```dart
 import 'package:teledart/teledart.dart';